bomonike/bomonike.github.io/norway.md

 To better understand the Norwegian history and language, first view <a target="_blank" href="https://www.youtube.com/watch?v=8O5uGzJ9jQM&t=35s">VIDEO</a>: Royal lineage of Norwegian royalty, starting with King Harald Fairhair (872-931) based on Islandic sagas written hundreds of years later.

-The official language of Norway was Danish during the 400 year union with Denmark until 1814 when Norway was ceded from Denmark to Sweden.
+The official language of Norway was Danish during the 400 year union with Denmark until 1814 when Norway was ceded from Denmark to Sweden for 90 years.

-Then it was Swedish due to the 90 year union with Sweden until 1905.
+In June, 1905, the Parliament of Norway resolved to end the union with Sweden.
+The people chose constitutional monarchy as its form of government.
+Prince Carl of Denmark was offered the throne of Norway.

 Every year on May 17 <em lang="no">Syttende Mai</em> "Constitution Day" parades celebrate independence from Sweden (referenced in the opening of the TV series "Occupied").

 <a target="_blank" href="https://www.youtube.com/watch?v=TXVvCvQwFoo">VIDEO</a>: